Cambodia Town, Long Beach, California: Housing

 Few households own a home in Cambodia Town, which highlights the high renter-occupied numbers and the lack of home opportunities.
 About 61 percent of Cambodia Town residents are renters.
 Most resident are low-income, which causes many to devote most of their time and income to rent.
 Individuals with a high rent burden are described as any renters who dedicate more than 30 percent of their income to paying rent; in Cambodia Town, 62 percent of renters have a high rent burden.
 This prevalence of poverty and inability to purchase homes within the Cambodia Town community may be due to low levels of educational attainment, which can inhibit the ability to attain high-paying jobs.
 As a result, displacement and gentrification are becoming prevalent issues within the community.

 Cambodia Town is currently undergoing many beautification projects with public investment in murals, bike lanes, parks, and community gardens, among others.
 This method of beautification is part of an effort to increase safety within the local community.
 Although beautification does promote safety, it also increases property values, which imposes a new challenge for locals such as a higher cost of living.
 Consequently, businesses and residents are at risk of being displaced if rent becomes too high.
 Taken alongside gentrification, beautification creates dissent from housing community development organizations.
 These groups petition for policies to protect residents from continually increasing rent.

+In Culture

+Racial tensions between the Cambodian diaspora and other ethnic groups of Long Beach are depicted in the film Freedom Writers.